May 68: Election called

-At 2:30 p.m. on 30 May, Pompidou persuaded de Gaulle to dissolve the National Assembly and call a new election by threatening to resign.
+At 2:30 pm on 30 May, Pompidou persuaded de Gaulle to dissolve the National Assembly and call a new election by threatening to resign.
 At 4:30 pm, de Gaulle broadcast his refusal to resign.
 He announced an election, scheduled for 23 June, and ordered workers to return to work, threatening to institute a state of emergency if they did not.
 The government had leaked to the media that the army was outside Paris.
 Immediately after the speech, about 800,000 supporters marched through the Champs-Élysées waving the national flag; the Gaullists had planned the rally for several days, which attracted a crowd of diverse ages, occupations, and politics.
 The Communists agreed to the election, and the threat of revolution was over.

 Aftermath

 Protest suppression and elections

 From that point, the revolutionary feeling of the students and workers faded away.
 Workers gradually returned to work or were ousted from their plants by police.
 The national student union called off street demonstrations.
 The government banned several leftist organizations.
 The police retook the Sorbonne on 16 June.
 Contrary to de Gaulle's fears, his party won the greatest victory in French parliamentary history in the legislative election held in June, taking 353 of 486 seats to the Communists' 34 and the Socialists' 57.
 The February Declaration and its promise to include Communists in government likely hurt the Socialists in the election.
 Their opponents cited the example of the Czechoslovak National Front government of 1945, which led to a Communist takeover of the country in 1948.
 Socialist voters were divided; in a February 1968 survey a majority had favored allying with the Communists, but 44% believed that Communists would attempt to seize power once in government (30% of Communist voters agreed).

 On Bastille Day, there were resurgent street demonstrations in the Latin Quarter, led by socialist students, leftists and communists wearing red armbands and anarchists wearing black armbands.
 The Paris police and the Compagnies Républicaines de Sécurité (CRS) harshly responded starting around 10 pm and continuing through the night, on the streets, in police vans, at police stations, and in hospitals where many wounded were taken.
 There was, as a result, much bloodshed among students and tourists there for the evening's festivities.
 No charges were filed against police or demonstrators, but the governments of Britain and West Germany filed formal protests, including for the indecent assault of two English schoolgirls by police in a police station.